recordstuff/bretts-next/README.md

-This app was a demo looking the same as the [Angular Demo](https://angular.brettdrake.org) and [SolidJS Demo](https://solidjs.brettdrake.org).
+This app was a demo looking the same as the [Angular Demo](https://angular.brettdrake.org) and [SolidJS Demo](https://solidjs.brettdrake.org)--but with a dark theme I need to change.
 It is now an Inventory Application Demo still using React and NextJS.

 This project currently hits a [.Net 8 Core API backend](https://github.com/recordstuff/bretts-services).